Frequently Asked Questions

 When will WRAP break confidentiality?
 Why?

 The WRAP clinicians, as well as other school personnel, are mandated reporters.
-Mandated reporters are professionals who are bound by Kansas Law to make a report to SRS and/or the Police when they suspect that a child has been injured as a result of physical, mental or emotional abuse or neglect, or sexual abuse.
+Mandated reporters are professionals who are bound by Kansas Law to make a report to Department of Child/Family Services (DCF) and/or the Police when they suspect that a child has been injured as a result of physical, mental or emotional abuse or neglect, or sexual abuse.
 WRAP clinicians also have the duty to warn guardians and other persons if they suspect that the child or teen they are talking to intends to hurt themselves OR someone else.

 Can a child or teen refuse to see the WRAP clinician?